When Does Learning Renormalize? Sufficient Conditions for Power Law Spectral Dynamics: Introduction

 From a broader perspective, our results position neural scaling laws within the classical theory of renormalization and large--scale dynamics.
 Just as power laws in turbulence or critical phenomena arise when microscopic details become irrelevant under coarse--graining, GRSD predicts power--law learning dynamics when the learning process itself admits a renormalizable and log--shift invariant closure compatible with gradient--flow covariance.
 Viewed through this lens, the observed success—and occasional failure—of scaling laws in deep learning reflects whether the underlying learning configuration lies within a renormalizable universality class.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:grsd-background} reviews the GRSD framework and the formulation of shell dynamics.
 Section~\ref{sec:sufficient-conditions} states the sufficient conditions for renormalizable shell dynamics and presents the main theorem.
+Section~\ref{sec:residual-condition} provides a concrete structural mechanism—based on residual learning—by which the most nontrivial condition can be realized.
 Section~\ref{sec:interpretation} interprets these conditions and discusses their relationship to common deep learning design choices.
+Section~\ref{sec:experiments} presents empirical validation of the structural assumptions underlying the theory.
 Finally, Section~\ref{sec:discussion} discusses limitations, non--universal regimes, and directions for future work.